Friday, March 7, 2014

 Link to The Dutch Letter at http://www.central.edu/alumni/newsletter/index.html.

 OUR TREASURED PAST — Are you tired of storing old ticket stubs, play bills, photographs, lapel pins, beanies and scrapbooks you’ve held on to since graduation?
 The Central College Archives will store and protect your treasures for years to come!
 We are dependent upon your donations to build an accurate record of Central’s history.
-Archives welcomes donations from all eras but has a severe lack of items from the ’00s.
+Archives welcome donations from all eras, but have a severe lack of items from the ’00s.
 Please help if you can by mailing your donation to Central College Alumni Relations - Campus Box 5200 - 812 University - Pella, Iowa 50219.
 Digital photographs can be archived - please identify the people in the pictures you want to share and email them to email@example.com.

 SEND US A PICTURE — Did you know your children benefit from your legacy with Central College beginning at birth with a Central College bib?
-Every five years during the month of their birth your child will receive another gift from the college.
+Every five years during the month of their birth, your child will receive another gift from the college.
 Once they reach high school, they can expect to receive a little something each year until they graduate.
-Those who make the decision to enroll at Central College are treated to a special welcoming lunch along with their family during freshman move-in-day.
-If you have a picture of your legacy student(s) wearing central gear or showing off their Legacy gift from the college, please send them to firstname.lastname@example.org.
+Those who make the decision to enroll at Central College are treated to a special welcoming lunch along with their family during freshman move-in day.
+If you have a picture of your legacy student(s) wearing Central gear or showing off a legacy gift from the college, please send them to firstname.lastname@example.org.

 CAREER CENTER ON TWITTER — Follow the Career Center on Twitter!
 We’re sending out quick announcements about jobs and internships as soon as we receive them.
 Go to www.twitter.com and choose to follow this username: @CentralCareers.

 YOU CAN MAKE A DIFFERENCE! —If you know a student who would be a perfect fit for Central, be sure to complete this online form.
 Tell us about it.
 Are you willing to recruit?
-Please contact Mary Benedict at firstname.lastname@example.org or call 800-447-0287 to recruit prospective students in the spring of 2014.DO YOU KNOW WHO THIS IS? — We continue to look for names, years and pertinent details about these photos in order to better archive events.
-If you know ANY details about the photographs below, please email firstname.lastname@example.org.
+Please contact Mary Benedict at firstname.lastname@example.org or call 800-447-0287 to recruit prospective students in the spring of 2014.ARCHIVED PHOTO — We continue to look for names, years and pertinent details about these photos in order to better archive events.
+If you know ANY details about the photograph, please email email@example.com.